Mash-ups

 You must make your users aware of the risks associated with mash-ups:

-• You must provide booking links for each segment (NPST) or each leg (SOOW) of the journey for a user so the user can redirect and book with each agent
+- You must provide booking links for each leg of the journey for a user so the user can redirect and book with each agent

-• Make users aware of the lack of protection/cover if something goes wrong and the self transfer (for NPST only)
+- Make users aware of the lack of protection/cover if something goes wrong

 How we implement Mash-ups on Skyscanner